No. 24 San Diego State visits Augillard and Fresno State

 BOTTOM LINE: Fresno State takes on No. 24 San Diego State after Amar Augillard scored 26 points in Fresno State’s 86-81 overtime loss to the Cal Baptist Lancers.

-The Bulldogs are 2-0 on their home court.
-Fresno State allows 77.7 points and has been outscored by 2.6 points per game.
+The Bulldogs are 2-0 in home games.
+Fresno State is 1-2 in games decided by 10 points or more.

-The Aztecs play their first true road game after going 4-2 with a 2-1 record in neutral-site games to start the season.
-San Diego State ranks ninth in the MWC scoring 30.0 points per game in the paint led by Pharaoh Compton averaging 6.3.
+The Aztecs play their first true road game after going 4-2 with a 2-1 record in neutral-site games to begin the season.
+San Diego State ranks second in the MWC shooting 38.5% from 3-point range.

-Fresno State makes 40.7% of its shots from the field this season, which is 4.2 percentage points higher than San Diego State has allowed to its opponents (36.5%).
-San Diego State has shot at a 45.2% clip from the field this season, 1.2 percentage points higher than the 44.0% shooting opponents of Fresno State have averaged.
+Fresno State averages 75.1 points, 10.4 more per game than the 64.7 San Diego State allows.
+San Diego State has shot at a 45.2% clip from the field this season, 1.2 percentage points above the 44.0% shooting opponents of Fresno State have averaged.

-The Bulldogs and Aztecs match up Wednesday for the first time in MWC play this season.
+The Bulldogs and Aztecs meet Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Augillard is shooting 25.4% from beyond the arc with 2.1 made 3-pointers per game for the Bulldogs, while averaging 17.6 points.
+TOP PERFORMERS: Augillard averages 2.1 made 3-pointers per game for the Bulldogs, scoring 17.6 points while shooting 25.4% from beyond the arc.

-BJ Davis is scoring 13.8 points per game and averaging 4.0 rebounds for the Aztecs.
+Miles Byrd averages 2.0 made 3-pointers per game for the Aztecs, scoring 12.8 points while shooting 32.3% from beyond the arc.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.